 The construction of new gate piers at the Creek Road entrances and the Indian Creek Road entrance at Maple Leaf Cemetery, Chatham is scheduled to begin during the week of October 1, 2018.
-This project is expected to take approximately 6 to 8 weeks to complete.
-Access to the Old Maple Leaf/Old St. Anthony sections at these entrances will be very limited during this time.
+Access to the Old Maple Leaf/Old St. Anthony sections at these entrances may become limited during construction.

 The project will consist of the removal of the old gate piers, widening of the entrances, and construction of new piers at each entrance.
 Care will be taken to ensure that surrounding lots are not disturbed during this time.